seekinginfiniteloop/PlainLicense/docs/faq/index.md

     If a license talks about "contributors" as well as 'licensors' (or similar), we use 'contributors' to refer to the people who contribute to the work and "author" to refer to the person who licenses the work.
 Often, these are the same people but the responsibilities are different.

 -   **Coverage**.
 We try to generalize the license to cover all types of works, not just software, which is why we use "the work" instead of "the software" in our licenses.
 We know that even if you're using a license mostly for software, it will probably cover other types of works too, like documentation or graphics.
 We can't cover every possible use, but we try to make our licenses flexible.
+Even when an original license uses "software," it can usually be applied to other types of works too, but we make that explicit in our licenses.
 -   **Formatting**.
 We use formatting to make the license easier to read.
 We use headings, lists, tables, bold, italics and other formatting to make the license clearer.
 We also reorganize the license and may add a summary of the license terms at the beginning of the license to make it easier to understand.
 -   **Interpretation Statement**.
 We add an interpretation section to our licenses to clarify that the license is based on the original license and to tell anyone looking at it for legal reasons they can refer to the original license if they are unclear about the legal meaning of the plain language version.
 -   **Compatibility Statement**.
 For copyleft licenses, we clarify that our version of the license is compatible with the original license and you can use the original license with the work if you want.
 We can't guarantee that our license will work with the original license, but we try to make them as compatible as possible.